I Wish I Were the Moon

-I Wish I Were the Moon is a short Flash game by Argentinian game developer Daniel Benmergui.
+I Wish I Were the Moon is a short Flash game by Argentine game developer Daniel Benmergui.
 It has been described as "a short love story told in the form of a puzzle game."
 The game was, as part of a collection of Benmergui's games, a finalist at the Sense of Wonder Night at the 2009 Tokyo Game Show.
 The game brought its maker, Benmergui, to international attention.

 Gameplay

 I Wish I Were the Moon is a puzzle game where you can use to capture certain objects that can click and drop to where you can place it into.